PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 direct and nested `_optimize_transpose_mean_mul_add_const_prepost_nhwc_chains()` forms before changing the adjacent mean-affine boundary.
 Commit and push only;
 do not create, reopen, or update a pull request.

+## Mean-affine pre/post direct result characterization checkpoint

+`optimize_transpose_mean_mul_add_const_prepost_nhwc_chains()` returns the fixed one-key dictionary `optimized_transpose_mean_mul_add_const_prepost_nhwc_chains`.
+The owner always prunes unused tensors on exit, so a zero counter is not complete mutation evidence.

+The lowerer wrapper has one raw model-only call between retained pre-unary affine fan-out statistics and retained mean-attention results.
+The attention/ quantized suffix and pre-add attention recovery independently select the public callback with the same model-only contract.

+A passing contract freezes the one-key schema, exact direct argument, sole direct occurrence, both declarative indices and empty keyword contracts, and the two retained-target boundaries.
+A strict expected-failure contract selects the unconsumed observation-only target `_layout_pass_set_1_mean_affine_prepost_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.61s`
+- owner behavior, both attention orchestration routes, adjacent affine and mean-attention owners, architecture, and pass-efficiency coverage:
+  `328 passed, 1 xfailed in 18.26s`
+- branch-changed broad suite including the new result contract:
+  `1630 passed, 1 xfailed in 30.30s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct-result retention contract.
+Replace only the raw wrapper-call expression with the selected target.
+Do not change the result schema, producer/consumer maps, constant/axis handling, pruning, direct argument, nested selections, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.